 Drain Excavation – Why, Where, When?

-Excavation tends to be much more labour-intensive and it is going to be much more disruptive to the property.
-For this reason, most plumbers and homeowners prefer trenchless methods for repairing and replacing drains.
-In this post, we are going to look at drain excavation and the options that you have when drain repairs are necessary.
+The truth is that most plumbers and homeowners prefer no-dig methods for repairing or replacing drain lines.
+In this post, we are going to look at drain excavation specifically and the options that you have when drain repairs are necessary.

 A sewer line could be made from a wide range of different materials.
 You have metal pipes, clay, plastic, concrete and a whole host of other materials.
 As the line ages, corrosion can wear away at the materials or the joints could start to go.